 Because the worth of every soul is great, missionaries are sent anywhere they are invited, where local governments will allow, and where anyone is willing to hear the message of the restored gospel.
 Where they encounter someone who already embraces the Bible and the salvation of Christ, their teachings find an existing foundation where more knowledge can be given.
 In the early days of Mormonism, Brigham Young taught, “We, the Latter-day Saints, take the liberty of believing more than our Christian brethren. . . .
 Do we differ from others who believe in the Lord Jesus Christ?
 No, only in believing more; we are one with them as far as they believe in Him.”
 More recently, President Hinckley told Brigham Young University students: “[We are] not argumentative.
 We do not debate.
 We, in effect, simply say to others, ‘Bring all the good that you have and let us see if we can add to it.’”
 The LDS missionary philosophy does not assume that we have a monopoly on truth, but that we have something to offer everyone.

-Why are missionaries sent when they are young?
 The wisdom in sending young men and women on missions before they marry, have a family, complete their education, or begin a career is evident in multiple ways.
 First, young missionaries are blessed spiritually.
 When they return home and resume these activities, returned missionaries stand on a solid religious foundation of trust in the Lord that can inform and bolster some of their most important decisions.
 Most missionaries return with confidence in their doctrinal understanding and a significantly higher interest in and ability to continue personal gospel study.
 After missions, young men and women discover time, interest, and opportunity to research questions they encountered during their missions and have a deeper appreciation for the answers when they find them.

 Second, young returned missionaries are strengthened academically and vocationally.
 The discipline learned and practiced as full-time missionaries often strengthens their renewed educational pursuits.
 They know better how to manage time, delay gratification, and focus on a goal.
 In contrast to Christians in general, who show a decrease in religious devotion with increased education, researchers Stan L. Albrecht and Tim B. Heaton found a positive relationship between level of education and various indicators of religiosity among Latter-day Saints.
 Overall, they found that Latter-day Saints with a college degree had the highest church attendance of any other denomination considered.
 Returned missionaries make up a significant percentage of college-educated Latter-day Saints who immerse themselves in lifelong scripture and gospel study habits.